- Population 6,300

 Ventnor Heritage Museum: The Ventnor Heritage Museum in Spring Hill has displays of old photographs, prints, documents, and artifacts relating to Ventnor and district.
 There are also exhibits about the local railway with models (including one of the Mill which used to occupy the Bermuda House and Bayview site).
 More info ....

 - Ventnor Park: On Park Avenue, overlooked by Gills Cliff House, close to Beach View Apartment and about 10 minutes to the west of the Bermuda House and Bayview has a bandstand, which was originally at the end of Ventnor Pier, and Putting Green as well as the usual amenities.

 Eating and Drinking

 Ventnor is rapidly becoming a food destination of the island with a wide variety of places to eat and drink at a range of prices.
-Here is a small selection, all within ten minutes walk of Bermuda House, Beach View Apartment and Bayview:
+Here is a small selection, all within walking distance of Bermuda House, Beach View Apartment, Gills Cliff House and Bayview:

 The El Toro Contento Tapas Bar an authentic Spanish place to eat in Pier Street opposite the Co-op has lovely food at reasonable prices.
 More info ....